zhongkaifu/Seq2SeqSharp/README.md

 **-EnableTagEmbeddings**: Enable tag embeddings in encoder.
 The tag embeddings will be added to token embeddings.
 Default is false
 **-CompilerOptions**: The options for CUDA NVRTC compiler.
 Options are split by space.
 For example: "--use_fast_math --gpu-architecture=compute_60" means to use fast math libs and run on Pascal and above GPUs
 **-Optimizer**: The weights optimizer during training.
 It supports Adam and RMSProp.
 Adam is default
+**-CompilerOptions**: The NVRTC compiler options for GPUs. --include-path is required to point to CUDA SDK include path.

 Note that if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.